-Of course, it’s not a universal experience for everyone who sets out to minimize their same-sex attractions.
+Of course, it’s not a universal experience for everyone who sets out to understand their same-sex attractions.
 But that’s okay – heterosexuality isn’t the ultimate goal anyway.
 (Look around you.
 Obviously, heterosexuality alone can never guarantee happiness!)

 No, our real goals are peace and love –- for self and others.
 And in a way that aligns our identity, feelings and behaviors with our deeply held beliefs, values, morals and life goals.